EricZinda/Perplexity/docs/devcon/devcon0010MRSSolver.md

 A group of multiple predications separated by commas means they are "in conjunction", which means the commas should be treated as `and`.
 So,`large(x), file(x)` will only be `true` if `x` is set to values that make all the predications `true`.
 In this example, `x` must be set to something that is `a large file`.
 Again, `x` could be `a large yellow file` or `a large file of paperwork`, but each predication just tests for some property of `x` and is `true` as long as that property is `true`, regardless of its other properties.

-*Solving* a well-formed tree means finding values for the variables that make all the predications `true`.
+*Solving* a scope-resolved mrs means finding values for the variables that make all the predications `true`.

 Here's a simple example.
 Let's solve `large(x), file(x)` in a world with 3 objects in it:
 ~~~